tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 Hùng, with a playful grin, says, “Try to send him back to us in one piece.”

 “Yeah, we've grown quite fond of him,” Lam jokes.
-“Despite how ugly he is.”
+“Despite how damn ugly he is.”

 Tuyet chuckles, a spark of light in her eyes.
 "I'll do my best, but I'm not making any promises."